analogdevicesinc/msdk/README.md

 This repository contains the MSDK's *source code* only.
 In order to develop on it directly the toolchain must be made available at the same file-paths as the full MSDK installation.
 The easiest way to do this is to retrieve the toolchain with the automatic installer and then create symbolic links.
 This section walks through the process.

-1. Install the MSDK via the [Automatic Installer](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#installation) for your OS if you haven't already.
+1. Install the MSDK via the [Automatic Installer](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#installation).

     At ***minimum***, install the following components:
     * GNU RISC-V Embedded GCC